sdss/datamodel/datamodel/products/md/spField.md

 ---

 ## Basic Information
-The spField files contain the combined spectra for all exposures of a given field (for an MJD or range of MJDs).
-This is the updated SDSSV version of the spPlate files
+The spField files contain the single mjd combined spectra for all exposures of a given field mjd.
+This is the updated SDSSV version of the spPlate files and analogous to the spField files

 ### Naming Convention
-$BOSS_SPECTRO_REDUX/[RUN2D]/[FIELDID]/spField-[FIELDID]-[MJD].fits
+$BOSS_SPECTRO_REDUX/[RUN2D]/[FIELD]/spField-[FIELD]-[MJD].fits

 ### Releases
-DR18, WORK
+IPL3, WORK

 ### Enviroments
 BOSS_SPECTRO_REDUX

 ### Approximate Size
-62 MB
+63 MB

 ### File Type
 FITS